Jamar-Washington/NAL_2022_Statistics/README.md

 * To filter, sort, and order to find out the best player by position in each category

 ### Questions
-* Would the best players all be from the best team i n 2022 (Albany)?
+* Would the best players all be from the best team in 2022 (Albany)?
 * Which players were the best Iron-Man players (players that play on offense and defense)?
 * Can I use the queries to create a "Fantasy team" with the best players that could lead to a championship?